 Pentagon announces plan to expand nuclear arsenal in face of Russian threat

-For the first time in more than 30 years, the Pentagon plans to develop two "low-yield" nuclear warheads to be launched from ballistic-missile submarines and warships, to send a message to Moscow who the Trump administration accuses of amassing a stockpile of tactical nuclear weapons.
+The Pentagon plans to develop two "low-yield" nuclear warheads to be launched from ballistic-missile submarines and warships, to send a message to Moscow who the Trump administration accuses of amassing a stockpile of tactical nuclear weapons.

 The new plan is outlined in Defense Secretary Mattis's Nuclear Posture Review, released Friday afternoon.